 Learn how to synchronize Duo users and groups from your existing Azure Active Directory (AAD) domain.

-Import Duo user information directly from your Azure Active Directory (AD) cloud service into Duo with Duo Security's Directory Sync feature.
-Directory attributes that may already be populated include name, email address, phone numbers, and group memberships.
+Import Duo user names and other identity information directly from your Azure Active Directory (AAD) cloud service into Duo with Duo Security's Directory Sync feature.

 The Directory Sync feature is part of the Duo Beyond, Duo Access, and Duo MFA plans.

-Before executing any directory synchronization with Duo, understand the effect that synchronization can have on accounts with the same name.
+Before executing any directory synchronization with Duo, understand the effect that synchronization can have on accounts with the duplicate Duo usernames.
 Suppose that you already have some active Duo users, and one or more of these users have the same username in Azure.
-Performing a synchronization will cause the existing Duo users' information to be merged with, and in some cases overwritten by the Azure AD information, such as email addresses in Duo changing to match the value stored in the synced directory.
+Performing a synchronization will cause the existing Duo users' information to be merged with, and in some cases overwritten by the Azure AD information, such as email addresses present in Duo changing to match the value stored in the synced directory.

-Likewise, if you are synchronize multiple directories and there are non-unique usernames among those directories, there will be only one Duo user with that username, and each sync will update that Duo user with different information.
+Likewise, if you synchronize multiple directories and there are non-unique usernames among those directories, the net result is that there will be only one Duo user created with that username, and each sync will update that Duo user with different information.